SANTA CLARA VALLEY – 1964

 “Just wished they asked us.”

-They passed a roadhouse as they drove on further into the south valley.
+They passed by a roadhouse tavern as they drove on further into the south valley.
 The fruit trees began to give way to ranches and open fields.
 The straight road started to wind around knolls and climbed into the foothills of the Santa Cruz Mountains.
 The farms and ranches became sparser and gave way to forest and trees, black oaks, bay laurels, madrones, and various firs.
 John lit up a cigarette as the road weaved higher into the mountains and gradually curved to the right.
 A creek appeared below the left side of the road.

 They came to a turnout and John parked the Dodge.
 They got out of the car and crossed the road as John dropped his cigarette butt.
 They took in the new surroundings as they entered a trail head and headed into the woods.
 “When was the last time you were down here?”
 Phil asked.